italonabuco/currency-converter-backend/README.md

 ## Example

-This project has been used by [Currency Converter Frontend](https://github.com/italonabuco/currency-converter-frontend) to performe conversions.
+This project has been used by [Currency Converter Frontend](https://github.com/italonabuco/currency-converter-frontend) to perform conversions.

 Please visit its webpage and follow its instructions to test this REST API.